Uganda election: Bobi Wine says military raids home | DW | 15.01.2021

 His statement, posted as the country entered the third day of a state-imposed social media blackout, contradicts the government's official account that polling was peaceful.

-The capital Kampala was quiet and some businesses remained closed, while soldiers and police patrolled on foot the day after the election, AFP news agency reported.
+The capital Kampala was quiet and some businesses remained closed, while soldiers and police patrolled on foot the day after the election.

 Uganda’s Electoral Commission chair, Simon Mugenyi Byabakama, congratulated Ugandans for voting peacefully, and warned that "that no other person or entity is authorized to declare or announce the outcome of this Presidential election" besides the Electoral Commission.